jrouwe/JoltPhysics/Docs/APIChanges.md

 Changes that make some state saved through SaveBinaryState from a prior version of the library unreadable by the new version is marked as *SBS*.
 See [Saving Shapes](https://jrouwe.github.io/JoltPhysics/#saving-shapes) for further information.

+## Changes between v5.6.0 and latest
+* 20260905 - Removed support for using `std::vector` instead of `JPH::Array` (define `JPH_USE_STD_VECTOR`).
+This is a pretty obscure build option and not worth the continous testing needed to support it. (d52033ace5a33341985634d7bec5f7b1c4dec3ad)
+* 20260728 - Removed `PhysicsSettings::mDeterministicSimulation`.
+Turning this off has negative impact on stacking.
+The simulation is now always deterministic. (a5d1034b0760ba68f58fd80872635272e544b898)

 ## Changes between v5.5.0 and v5.6.0

 * 20260531 - Changed the friction model.
 The simulation changed slightly because of this (obviously the effects accumulate over time). `EstimateCollisionResponse` now returns 2 linear and 1 angular friction impulse instead of per contact point friction impulse.
 (0f58921ed9b42f3296d37163d7e1b69903175741)